keleustes/blog/content/airship-treasuremap/_index.en.md

 - Investigate the feasibility of converting airship-treasuremap site descriptions into kustomize site descriptions (Kubernetes CRD based).
 - The kustomize layering are beeing leverage (global, type, site).

+{{% notice warning %}}
-- This is not a "replacement" for airship treasuremap.
+This is not a "replacement" for airship treasuremap.
 This POC merely aims at highlighting what would have to be done to adapt treasuremap to tools such as kustomize, argo...
+{{% /notice %}}

 ## Lessons Learned

-### Layering

-- TBD

-### Substitutions

-- TBD

-### Schema Validation
+### Data Layering, Substitions and Validation

+- It is possible to support the current airship layering (global, type, site).
+The three subfolders have be created.
+  Each kustomization.yaml is using an entry "base".
+Check [airsloop](https://github.com/keleustes/airship-treasuremap/blob/master/site/airsloop/kustomization.yaml#L5)

+- kustomize supports variables by default
+  - Regex is using $(xxx) format.
+  - Improvments have been proposed to address what kustomize could not do by default: [PR](https://github.com/kubernetes-sigs/kustomize/pull/1111)

+- simple variable:
+  - Definition in the kustomization.yaml: [global](https://github.com/keleustes/airship-treasuremap/blob/master/global/kustomization.yaml#L1085)
+  - Tree and structure can be inlined: [inline](https://github.com/keleustes/airship-treasuremap/blob/master/global/software/charts/ucp/drydock/maas.yaml#L48)
+  - Variable value extracted from a catalog CRD: [value](https://github.com/keleustes/airship-treasuremap/blob/master/site/airsloop/networks/common-addresses.yaml#L12)

+- simple inlining:
+  - Definition in the kustomization.yaml: [global](https://github.com/keleustes/airship-treasuremap/blob/master/global/kustomization.yaml#L2553)
+  - Tree and structure can be inlined: [inline](https://github.com/keleustes/airship-treasuremap/blob/master/global/software/charts/osh/openstack-glance/glance.yaml#L20)
+  - Variable value extracted from a catalog CRD: [value](https://github.com/keleustes/airship-treasuremap/blob/master/global/software/config/versions.yaml#L127)

+- parent inlining (for multipass replacement) are currently used the following way:
+  - Definition in the kustomization.yaml: [global](https://github.com/keleustes/airship-treasuremap/blob/master/global/kustomization.yaml#L2089)
+  - Tree and structure can be inlined: [inline](https://github.com/keleustes/airship-treasuremap/blob/master/global/software/charts/osh/openstack-glance/glance.yaml#L130)
+  - Variable value extracted from a catalog CRD: [value](https://github.com/keleustes/airship-treasuremap/blob/master/type/sloop/config/endpoints.yaml#L675)

 - Some of the OpenAPI V3 construct are not supported yet by CRDs.
   - AdditionalProperties are allowed in specific conditions, check [additionalProperties](https://github.com/keleustes/airship-treasuremap/blob/master/deploy/crds/DrydockHostProfile.yaml#L141)
   - Definitions and Refs are not supported: [definitions](https://github.com/keleustes/airship-treasuremap/blob/master/deploy/crds/PromenadeGenesis.yaml#L36)
   - AnyOf construct [anyOf](https://github.com/keleustes/airship-treasuremap/blob/master/deploy/crds/PromenadeKubernetesNetwork.yaml#L156)

+### Operator experience

+- `kubectl get act --all--namespaces` provides the user with a view at a glance of his deployment.
+- TBD

 ## Documentation